apasquel/LinuxCatScale/README.md

 This project has predefined grok filters to ingest data into elastic, feel free to modify them as you need.

 ## What does it collect?

 This script will produce output and archive.
 Currently most up to date what it collects is covered in the blog post here: https://labs.withsecure.com/tools/cat-scale-linux-incident-response-collection

 ## Disclaimer

-Note that the script will likely alter artefacts on endpoints.
+Note that the script will likely alter artifacts on endpoints.
 Care should be taken when using the script.
 This is not meant to take forensically sound disk images of the remote endpoints.
+However the script can be used for triage and threat hunting purposes.

 ## Tested OSes

 - Ubuntu 16.4
+- Red Hat Enterprise Linux 8
-- Centos
+- Centos/Rocky
 - Mint
 - Solaris 11.4